 Nominators must be members in good standing of CPRS Hamilton and should submit a summary of no more than two pages (300-500 words) outlining who they nominate and how this individual fulfills the above criteria and exemplifies the attributes of this Mentorship Award.

-Dr. Louis J. Cahill Distinguished Service Award
+Dr. Louis J. Cahill Memorial Award for Distinguished Service

 He co-founded the Niagara News Bureau in 1936 supplying news and photographs to newspapers and magazines throughout Canada and the U.S. It grew into one of the oldest and largest privately-owned public relations consultancies in Ontario, possibly Canada.